indresh-singh/yahoo_scraper/README.md

 Scrape news articles from YahooNews home page, get title, description and links ranked as per the rank on the website.
+Directly run the notebook to get the results.